Is Complexity Your Biggest Cybersecurity Risk?

 Many mortgage IT teams try to bridge complexity gaps with manual effort.
 Weekly spreadsheet audits.
 Monthly MFA checks.
 Quarterly device inventory reviews.

-The math doesn't work.
+The math does not work.
 A company with 1,000 accounts and 2,000 devices generates thousands of data points daily across identity, endpoint, email, and application layers.
-Manually reviewing even a fraction requires hours that IT teams don't have.
+Manually reviewing even a fraction requires hours that IT teams do not have.

 What You Can Do This Week